 We ask that you include in your nomination a brief story about the nominee including an example of them in action, and why you think they are deserving of this recognition.

 Sportsmanship can mean different things to different people.
-Read further for some ideas to get you thinking about who exhibits some or many of these attributes that define a good sport.
+Read further for some ideas to get you thinking about who exhibits some or most of the attributes that define a good sport.

 What is Sportsmanship?

-Just as Arizona is known for its Five C’s: Copper, Cattle, Cotton, Citrus and Climate, we in the sport of sailboat racing have our own Five C’s: Competition, Cooperation, Courtesy, Community, and Corinthian Spirit.
+Just as Arizona is known for its Five C’s: Copper, Cattle, Cotton, Citrus, and Climate, the sport of sailboat racing have its own Five C’s: Competition, Cooperation, Courtesy, Community, and Corinthian Spirit.

-It is obvious that sailboat racing is a competitive sport.
-We adhere to the rather technical Racing Rules of Sailing on the water, but we also rely on the corinthian spirit – the one that self-governs.
+Sailboat racing is a competitive sport.
+We adhere to the Racing Rules of Sailing on the water, but we also rely on the corinthian spirit, the one that self-governs.
 Sailing is a cooperative sport that relies on community more than many other sports.
 We all need each other to show up and race against us.
-If people aren’t enjoying the racing, they will not participate.
 We pride ourselves on being courteous.
 Yelling at someone on the water will drive them away from the sport faster than if there was no wind.

 - Personal Improvement.
 You strive to be a better sailor.
 You read, take classes, spend time on the water, attend regattas, teach and coach others, and ask questions.
 Winning is exciting but it is not everything.
 Getting skilled is more a source of enjoyment than dusting awards on a shelf.

 - Recognize and Encourage Others.
 Engaging with other competitors before or after the race.
 You want them to be as good as you or better, so you have actual competition.
 Notice when someone is trying their best and share some of your knowledge of the sport, the boat, sail trim, tactics, etc.